What Is Gold Spread? How to Calculate Gold Spread & Find the Lowest Spread

 Trendo: Your Partner for Smarter Gold Trading

-What is the gold spread in Forex and why does it matter?
+What is the spread on gold and why does it matter?

 When is the best time to trade gold with low spreads?